GossiTheDog/fixes/RcpEptMapper/README.md

 # Patch.bat

-This script is a fix for RcpEptMapper and Dnscache service permission issue, allowing elevation of privilege on Windows 7 and Server 2008/2008 R2
+This script is a fix for RcpEptMapper and Dnscache service permission issue, allowing elevation of privilege on Windows 7 and Server 2008/2008 R2.
-Make sure you have subinacl.exe (in this repository) in same location as batch file.

 Example deployment scenarioes: